Buyer's Guide for ITAM Software

 You can reduce the number of software licenses needed just by knowing your usage levels.

-If your IT Asset Management Software is implemented correctly, you should be able to see a reduction of 10% to 30% in your IT costs.
+If your IT Asset Management Software is implemented correctly, you should be able to see a reduction of 10% to 30% of your IT costs.

 Microsoft, SAP, Oracle, Adobe and almost all medium-to-large software vendors routinely audit the license conditions of their software usage.
 Using network-based monitoring tools, software companies can get an idea of how their licenses are used.